-POLICY TITLE: COUNCIL COMMITTEE STRUCTURE
+POLICY 4.8: COUNCIL COMMITTEE STRUCTURE AND AUTHORITY

 A committee is a Council committee only if its existence and charge come from the Council, regardless of whether its composition includes Council members.
 The only Council committees are those which are set forth in this policy.
 Unless otherwise stated, a Council Committee will cease to exist when its task is complete.
+Examples of committees and related management structure are provided below:

-1. "Ownership"/Membership Linkage Committee
+1. "Stakeholders"/Membership Linkage Committee

-- A. Product: Development of mechanisms and plans for Council approval regarding linkage between the Council and the ownership. - B. Authority: To incur costs of no more than \$200.00 per year in direct charges.
-Committee expenses in excess of set amount require Governing Council Approval. - C. Composition: The Governing Council
+a.
+Product: Development of mechanisms and plans for Council approval regarding linkage between

+- the Council and the stakeholders.

+- b.
+Authority: To incur costs of no more than \$200.00 per year in direct charges.
+Committee expenses in excess of set amount require Governing Council Approval.

+- c.
+Composition: The Governing Council